 Shots and Wormings.

-I do not recommend having your pup vaccinated if he is still stressed form the move.
-It is better to wait a few days until he is settled in to his new home as many shots will cause a reaction.
+Your new puppy will have vaccinations given at 6,9 and 12 weeks of age.
 NEVER let your vet give your pup any shots if your puppy is not feeling well!
 You should not have your pup on antibiotics, wormer and give him shots all in the same day!
 You may get by with doing this on a 5+ pound pup but to a pup under 3 pounds it could be deadly!

 Worm your puppy every 2 weeks until he is old enough for Heartworm Medications.

-For pups with loose stools treat for Giardia with Panacur or coccidian with Albon.
+For pups with loose stools treat for Giardia with Panacur or coccidia with Albon.